 Develop Training Curriculum

 The type of training needed guides the development of curriculum.
-Examples of training include: product or service, compliance, safety, technical skills, soft skills, cyber security, employee orientation, and on-boarding.
+Examples of training include: product or service, compliance, safety, technical skills, soft skills, (also referred to power skills), cyber security, employee orientation, and on-boarding.

 Develop SCORM Compliance Requirement